KirstenPomales/kirstenpomales/README.md

 I'm a **self-taught developer** who's been building software and startups in ✨ web 3 ✨ since 2018

 🔭 Currently leading the developer guild <a href="https://talentlayer.org">TalentLayer</a>.
-Also a Partner at <a href="https://recursive.so">Recursive Studio</a>, a web 3 x AI agency and open-source guild
+Also a Partner at <a href="https://recursive.so">Recursive Studio</a>, a web 3 x AI agency

 🌱 Raised over 400K in grants to fund open-source software initiatives

+🌐 Build open-source communities w over 200 contributors

 🚀 2x venture-backed web 3 founder